Diean233/171Group11/README.md

 ## How to Run Demo
 ### Requirements
+This demo can only be run locally as we are requesting data from our flask app which is not supported with github pages. <br/>
+First, download the project zip onto your computer. <br/>
-You will need to have python3, pip, and Flask installed.
+Then, you will need to have python3, pip, and Flask installed.

 For installing pip: https://phoenixnap.com/kb/install-pip-mac <br/>
 For installing python3: https://realpython.com/installing-python/ <br/>